 Ellen Jasmer – RN, LM, CPM, CNM

-Ellie has been practicing midwifery, bringing babies into the world for nearly 40 years now.
+Ellie has been practicing midwifery, bringing babies into the world for over 45 years now.
 After the loss of her first pregnancy and the realization that she knew absolutely nothing about her own body or pregnancy, Ellie wanted to learn everything she could in preparation for her next pregnancy.
 When reading the early writings of Ina May Gaskin, she knew she was to become a midwife, which inspired her educational quest in the spring of 1974.
 She caught her first baby in June of 1976.
 In her early years, Ellie attended births as a traveling home birth midwife throughout the Sierra foothills and Central Valley.
 Her dream to have her own birth center, close to home, where families can come and have their babies in a peaceful and comfortable environment came to fruition June 19th, 2014.
 Ellie believes that every baby should be born into loving hands and desires for that love to be extended to the parents throughout the childbearing year.
 This is accomplished through a holistic and educational approach to care that empowers women and their partners to trust and feel comfortable with their bodies.

 Ellie’s two adult children were born in her home next to the birth center.
-She lives with her husband of over 22 years in Sonora, California and together they have six adult children and twelve grandchildren.
-Ellie loves caring for mamas and babies and if she ever takes a break, she enjoys the great outdoors, swimming, being creative, and tending to her beloved chickens on the birth center’s small farm.
+She lives with her husband of over 28 years in Sonora, California and together they have six adult children and twelve grandchildren.
+Ellie loves caring for mamas and babies and if she ever takes a break, she enjoys the great outdoors, swimming, being creative, and tending to her beloved chickens and lambs on the birth center’s small farm.